+class C(A, B):

+def init(self):

-class B: '''
+'''

 In general, the MRO lookup sequence for binding names in classes is a mixture of leftmost depth-first and selective breadth-first traversal; the latter ensuring that all search paths back to a given parent node are explored before this parent node is visited.
 As noted earlier, in these cases the MRO is difficult to establish manually.
 Additionally, Python renders certain MRO's illegal which further complicates the understanding of the rules.
-For example, in a class hierarchy described by the MRO for resolving the method name $\texttt{c.meth}\,()$ is the linear sequence
+For example, in a class hierarchy described by the MRO for resolving the method name c.meth () is the linear sequence